July 23 Update: Amazon has confirmed how it holds onto recordings, details below.

 1. Open the Alexa app on your smartphone and tap the menu button to open the sidebar.
 Select Settings.

-3. Select History.
-Here you can see audio recordings retained by your device.
+3. Select Review Voice History.
+Here you can enable and disable voice commands for deleting voice recordings, and see audio recordings retained by your device.

 4. Select a recording.

-5. Select Delete voice recordings.
-If you want to scrub Alexa clean of all recordings, you've got a lot of tapping ahead of you.
+5. Select Delete Selected Recordings.
+If you want to scrub Alexa clean of all recordings, tap Today, select All History and tap Delete All Recordings for All History.

 Or you could visit Amazon's Content and Devices page to erase all of your recordings at once.
 From there, select Your Devices, click on the Alexa device you want to clean up and select Manage Voice Recordings.
 Select the option that allows you to delete everything.